andr-savel/utils/README.md

 'gnome_terminal_theme' contains colors description for several themes from https://github.com/Gogh-Co/Gogh

-'DimmedMonokai_with_bright_soft_links_from_Afterglow' is the copy of 'DimmedMonokai' but 'cyan' color is taken from 'Afterglow' theme.
+'DimmedMonokai_without_bright_colors' is the 'DimmedMonokai' theme without bright colors and 'cyan' color is taken from 'Afterglow' theme.
-Seems 'DimmedMonokai_with_bright_soft_links_from_Afterglow' is the best.
+Seems this theme is the best.